mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### 2c - Relational Agency in emergent activities in emergent cultural context - 3rd Spaces, idiocultures, and repertoires

+**Structuring this section:**

+1. Overview / recap of relational agency and repertoires, equity and diversity
+2. Playtesting as the medium (perhaps swap with 2. )
+3. Examples, Fok in v.6.
+DOL, and more in the data (not all playtesting)
+4. Variations in playtesting styles
+5. Intervention to encourage player styles

 <!-- In the last section using TADS and mediation helps analyse findings in personal (and guided participation) aspects of Chapter 6.  -->
 <!-- POSSIBLY?